Hornet (comics)

-Hornet is an identity used by five fictional characters appearing in American comic books published by Marvel Comics.
-The characters appear in the Marvel Universe, two villains, and three heroes.
+Hornet is an identity used by five fictional characters appearing in American comic books published by Marvel Comics: two supervillains, and three superheroes.
 Both the first and third versions have suffered from physical disabilities.

 Publication history

 Although the armor of the third Hornet first appeared in Spider-Man as one of the four new superheroes Peter Parker had taken on, this version first appeared in Slingers #0 and was created by Joseph Harris, Todd DeZago, and Mike Wieringo.
 Speculation that the deceased Hornet in Wolverine vol. 3 #23 was not Eddie, but instead someone else who took on the name and costume, has been disproven by The Loners writer C. B. Cebulski, and The Loners #2 states that Hornet was indeed killed by Wolverine.